US – SRI LANKA ECONOMIC RELATIONS – (Trade, Investment & Tourism)

 The Trade and Investment Framework Agreement (TIFA), signed by the USA and Sri Lanka on 25th July 2002 in Washington DC, provides an ideal platform for the two Governments to maintain a closer dialogue on a number of areas / fields that are of mutual interest to them.

-The Joint Council, formed under the TIFA had held twelve (12) meetings by end 2016.
-Minister of Development Strategies and International Trade Malik Samarawickrama led Sri Lanka delegation to the 12th US-Sri Lanka Trade and Investment Framework Agreement (TIFA) Council Meeting held on 28th April in Washington DC, which adopted a path breaking Action Plan to boost bilateral trade and investment.
+The Joint Council, formed under the TIFA had held twelve (13) meetings by 2019.
+Minister of Development Strategies and International Trade Malik Samarawickrama led Sri Lanka delegation to the 13th US-Sri Lanka Trade and Investment Framework Agreement (TIFA) Council Meeting held on 19th and 20th June 2019 in Colombo, which agreed to take number of actions to boost bilateral trade and investment.

-The 12th Council meeting was Co-chaired by United States Trade Representative Michael Froman and Minister of Development Strategies and International Trade, Malik Samarawickrama.
+The 13th Council meeting was Co-chaired by Mr. Christopher S. Wilson Assistant United States Trade Representative, South and Central Asia and Minister of Development Strategies and International Trade, Malik Samarawickrama.

 US-Sri Lanka Bilateral Trade Relations

-The US continues to be the single largest export destination for Sri Lankan products with over 25% of its exports.
-Sri Lanka’s exports to the US demonstrated an impressive growth of 35.7% in 2017 compared to 2011.
-According to the latest trade statistics, Sri Lanka’s exports to the US amounted to US $ 2.9 Billion in 2017.
+The US continues to be the single largest export destination for Sri Lankan products with approximately 26% of its exports.
+Sri Lanka’s exports to the US demonstrated an impressive growth of 43.7% in 2018 compared to 2011.
+According to the latest trade statistics, Sri Lanka’s exports to the US amounted to US $ 3.08 Billion in 2018.